Skip to Content

 Tomato paster, bouillon, and water added to the onions.

-Step 7: Remove the pot and give it a quick stir, then return it to the oven uncovered to cook for another hour.
+Step 5: Take off the lid and give the mixture a quick stir.
+Cover and return it to the oven to cook for one hour.

 A dutch oven of Rindsgulasch in the oven.

-Step 8: Let stand for 5-10 minutes.
-Deglaze with apple cider vinegar, finish with fresh dill, and stir to combine.
+Step 6: Remove the pan and let it rest for 5-10 minutes.
+Add the apple cider vinegar and fresh dill and stir to combine.

 Fresh dill added to the pot.